zanza00/learn-fp-ts/option/README.md

 ```

 {% hint style="success" %}
-Now you have all the knowledge to understand the code in [sandbox](https://codesandbox.io/s/github/zanza00/learn-fp-ts/tree/master/examples/option/intro?module=%2Fsrc%2Fintro.ts)
+All the code that appears in this page you can find it [here](https://codesandbox.io/s/github/zanza00/learn-fp-ts/tree/master/examples/option/intro?module=%2Fsrc%2Fintro.ts)
 {% endhint %}